rafaelcalcada/aigbdd/README.md

 ```

 ### Project info
-This work was done for the discipline CAD for Logic Synthesis, under the supervision of professor André Reis, who gave us valuable lessons about logic synthesis algorithms.
+This work was done under the orientation of Professor André Reis, as the final work of his Logic Synthesis course.
+He gave valuable lessons about logic synthesis algorithms.